 Some images in this post are courtesy of Shutterstock.
 Check them out for royalty-free images and videos.

 Goats On The Road Recommended Resources For Koh Phangan, Thailand

 ✓ There are so many adventurous things to do in Koh Phangan.
 It’s important to make sure you have adequate travel insurance before embarking on any trip, but especially one where you’ll be partaking in outdoor activities such as snorkelling, diving, kayaking, hiking, etc..
 World Nomads covers almost all adventurous activities that you can think of.
 Click here to get a free quote and learn more about this popular travel insurance.

 ✓ We recommend purchasing eco-friendly products for your stay in Koh Phangan.
 We’re personally trying to reduce the amount of single-use plastic that we use, and encourage you to do the same during your travels.

 To avoid purchasing plastic water bottles while in Koh Phangan, consider buying a water bottle with a built-in filter such as LifeStraw or GrayL, or get yourself a Steri-Pen.
 In terms of utensils, this bamboo set is great for picnics on the beach, while these glass or metal straws are perfect for cocktails, fruit juices or a glass of water.
 Say no to straws and plastic utensils, bring your own.

 ✓ There are numerous affordable places to stay in Koh Phangan.
 Goats On The Road uses and recommends Booking.com due to their excellent prices, and cancellation options.
 We also frequently use Airbnb when we want to book a short-term apartment.
-Click here to search for accommodation in Koh Phangan on Booking.com, and click here to sign up with Airbnb (you’ll receive a free $35 credit!).
+Click here to search for accommodation in Koh Phangan on Booking.com.